4renwald/pimpmyparrot/README.md

 ```
 ![](assets/images/setup.gif)

-Inside the script directory, a "logs" is created and contains each task's outputs in separated files.
+Inside the script directory, a "logs" folder is created and contains each task's outputs in separated files.